zed/imunify360-doc/docs/dashboard/README.md

 Or you can do it later in the <span class="notranslate">[Settings | General | Contact Details](/dashboard/#contact-details)</span>.

-Log in to your control panel as an admin and go to <span class="notranslate">Plugins</span>, choose Imunify360 to get to the Imunify360 user interface.
+Log in to your control panel as an admin and go to <span class="notranslate">Plugins</span>, choose Imunify360 to get to the Imunify360 admin interface.

 It allows to access:
-* <span class="notranslate">[Support](/dashboard/#support)</span> – allows you to contact our support team directly from your Imunify360 User Interface
+* <span class="notranslate">[Support](/dashboard/#support)</span> – allows you to contact our support team directly from your Imunify360 Admin Interface

-* <span class="notranslate">[Dashboard](/dashboard/#dashboard)</span> – allows you to see retrospective data in form of charts/heatmaps in your Imunify360 User Interface
+* <span class="notranslate">[Dashboard](/dashboard/#dashboard)</span> – allows you to see retrospective data in form of charts/heatmaps in your Imunify360 Admin Interface

 * <span class="notranslate">[Incidents](/dashboard/#incidents)</span> – the list of all suspicious activity on the server.